-The authorized capital of the Corporation consists of an unlimited number of common shares, an unlimited number of Class A preferred shares and an unlimited number of Class B preferred shares.
-As at March 25, 2022, the Corporation had 151,746,600 common shares, 117,485,389 Class A preferred shares and no Class B preferred shares issued and outstanding.
+The authorized capital of the Corporation consists of an unlimited number of Common Shares, an unlimited number of Class A preferred shares and an unlimited number of Class B preferred shares.
+As at March 24, 2023, the Corporation had 133,656,640 Common Shares, 117,485,389 Class A preferred shares and no Class B preferred shares issued and outstanding.

-In accordance with applicable laws, the board of directors of the Corporation (the "Board") has fixed a record date as at March 11, 2022 (the "Record Date") for the purposes of determining Shareholders entitled to receive notice of, and to vote at, the Meeting, and has obtained a list of all persons who are Registered Shareholders at the close of business on the Record Date and the number of common shares registered in the name of each Registered Shareholder on that date.
+In accordance with applicable laws, the board of directors of the Corporation (the "Board") has fixed a record date as at March 16, 2023 (the "Record Date") for the purposes of determining Shareholders entitled to receive notice of, and to vote at, the Meeting, and has obtained a list of all persons who are Registered Shareholders at the close of business on the Record Date and the number of Common Shares registered in the name of each Registered Shareholder on that date.
 Each Registered Shareholder as at the close of business on the Record Date will be entitled to receive notice of the Meeting and will be entitled to one vote at the Meeting for each common share registered in his or her name as it appears on the list.
 Holders of Class A preferred shares and holders, if any, of Class B preferred shares are not entitled to receive notice of, attend or vote at the Meeting.

-To the knowledge of the directors and executive officers of the Corporation, as at the Record Date, only the following Shareholders beneficially own, directly or indirectly, or exercise control or direction over, directly or indirectly, common shares carrying 10% or more of the voting rights attached to all outstanding voting securities of the Corporation:
+To the knowledge of the directors and executive officers of the Corporation, as at the Record Date, only the following Shareholders beneficially own, directly or indirectly, or exercise control or direction over, directly or indirectly, Common Shares carrying 10% or more of the voting rights attached to all outstanding voting securities of the Corporation:

 Name Number of Common Shares Percentage of Outstanding Common Shares (3) Nemesia S.à.r.l.
-(1) 40,697,533 (2) 26.82%
+(1) 40,697,533(2) 30.45%

-(1) Nemesia S.à.r.l. is a private company ultimately controlled by a trust settled by the late Adolf H. Lundin.
+(1) Nemesia S.à.r.l. is an investment company ultimately controlled by trusts whose settlor is the late Adolf H. Lundin.

-The information above has been obtained by the Corporation from filings on the System for Electronic Disclosure by Insiders (SEDI) as of the date of this Information Circular.
+(2) The information above has been obtained by the Corporation from filings on the System for Electronic Disclosure by Insiders (SEDI) as of the date of this Information Circular.

-(3) The percentage shown has been calculated based on the number of issued and outstanding common shares of the Corporation as at March 25, 2022.
+(3) The percentage shown has been calculated based on the number of issued and outstanding Common Shares of the Corporation as at March 24, 2023.